Brad Pitt: Children

+Religion

+Pitt was raised in a conservative Christian household in Springfield, Missouri, and brought up in the Southern Baptist tradition.
+He attended church regularly during his childhood but later became critical of organized religion and its doctrines.

+He distanced himself from institutional religion in adulthood, and described his beliefs as evolving.
+He identified at various times as agnostic and atheist, once stating that he was "probably 20 percent atheist and 80 percent agnostic," reflecting skepticism toward traditional religious claims.
+He stated in later interviews that his earlier atheism was not a fixed position and that his views had continued to change over time.
+He described his spirituality as personal and experiential rather than tied to any organized religious system.

+He has shown interest in spiritual and philosophical traditions associated with Buddhism.
+His role in the film Seven Years in Tibet (1997) contributed to public discussion of Tibetan Buddhism in Western popular culture, with commentary noting the film's emphasis on Buddhist themes and imagery.

+He appeared on the cover of an October 1997 issue of Time magazine in a religion-themed issue that referenced Buddhism in connection with his work and public image.
+He visited a Tokyo Buddhist temple in 2022, and participated in a prayer ritual during the promotion of his film Bullet Train.

 Abuse allegation

 In September 2016, the FBI and the Los Angeles Department of Children and Family Services investigated Pitt for child abuse following an incident on a plane, where Pitt was accused by an anonymous person of being "verbally abusive" and "physical" towards one of his children.
 Pitt was not criminally charged for the incident by the Los Angeles County Department of Children and Family Services, or by the FBI.

 In 2022, Jolie filed a countersuit against Pitt during a legal battle over their formerly co-owned vineyard.
 Jolie's lawyers stated that during negotiations, Pitt had asked Jolie to sign "a nondisclosure agreement prohibiting her from speaking outside of court about his abuse of her and their children."
 Her complaint stated that he grabbed and shook her during the plane ride, strangled one of their children, and struck another in the face, among other allegations.

-On the release of Pitt's 2025 film F1, to much praise from most sources, Angelica Jade Bastién wrote an article published in Vulture criticizing his "rehabilitation", saying, "It isn't that people don't believe what happened to Jolie on that plane—they just don't care."